brown-band/website/pages/scripts/2015-2016/fall/columbia.md

 :::

-Turn your attention to the field as the Band forms two curved shopping lists and plays "List-Ing the Victory".
+Turn your attention to the field as the Band forms two curved shopping lists and plays “List-Ing the Victory”.

-:sd[Band forms a B and plays "Bring the Victory".]
+:sd[Band forms a B and plays “Bring the Victory”.]

 Thank you for an amazing season!
 Join us back at Brown in two weeks for our first hockey appearance against Princeton.
 Brown Band out!